-Already know Amanda Trujillo’s story, and want to quickly find out how to help?
+Already know Amanda Trujillo’s story, and want to find quickly out how to help?
 Go here for support, donation, and media details.

 There are times in my nursing career when I am so very proud of how far we have come in advancing our profession.
-Unfortunately, there are also times where I am reminded that this is still very much an uphill climb we must make in order to legitimately participate in truly collaborative healthcare.
+Unfortunately, there are also times where I am reminded that this is still very much an uphill climb we must make to legitimately participate in truly collaborative healthcare.
 Today is one of those days in which I am reminded we still have battles to win.

 The following blog post is related to an email that was originally sent to @EchoHeronAuthor.
 It was then posted on Vernon Dutton’s Posterous, Amanda Trujillo case will go before the Arizona State Board of Nursing on January 24th, 2012.

-Her story is one of an archaic medical model in which the doctor’s word is supreme and we are all just nurse maids here to do their bidding.
+Her story is one of an archaic medical model in which the doctor’s word is supreme, and we are all just nurse maids here to do their bidding.
 This is an indication that there are many who do not wish to continue to advance toward collaborative healthcare in which we work as a team to provide patients with the best care possible.
 This is also an example of persons who may not be in medicine for the right reasons.

 Success in healthcare is not defined by how many treatments and tests you can perform on a patient.
-Success is defined by the ability to help a patient make informed decisions on their path in health an life.
+Success is defined by the ability to help a patient make informed decisions on their path in health and life.
 If that path includes surgery, then so be it.
-If that path does not, and we have informed the patient of all the options and they are capable of making an informed and rational decision, then we have been successful.
+If that path does not, and we have informed the patient of all the options, and they are capable of making an informed and rational decision, then we have been successful.

 I’m really disgusted that a healthcare organization would bow to the tantrum of one very arrogant and immature physician.
 If there was one example of a surgeon with a God-Complex, this is one.

-I encourage you to read the email and case below and to reach out to Amanda Trujillo ( @NurseInterupted on twitter) to show her your support.
+I encourage you to read the email and case below and to reach out to Amanda Trujillo ( @NurseInterupted on Twitter) to show her your support.
 We need patient advocates like her to take care of us.
 Do you want your loved ones to have the right of choice in their healthcare stripped away from them by a detached physician?

 You can also email the Arizona State Board of Nursing and let them know you are following Ms. Trujillo’s case: email@example.com